 20. Does anyone in your hospital do any CDH research?

 21. What will follow-up be like after discharge?

-In addition to some of the ECMO questions above, below are some more detailed ECMO questions which will help you appraise the doctor’s/facility’s experience, practices, and policies - should your baby require ECMO.
+In addition to some of the ECMO questions above, below are some more detailed ECMO questions which will help you assess the doctor’s/facility’s experience, practices, and policies should your baby require ECMO.

 • How many CDH patients have you managed on ECMO in the last year?

 • How do you minimize the bleeding risks when performing surgery on ECMO?
 Do your patients tend to have bleeding problems as a result of performing surgery on ECMO?
 (Although the blood thinners associated with ECMO increase the risk of bleeding problems during and after surgery, a skilled and experienced surgeon should not experience a lot of bleeding complications.)